All Episodes

 Meeting and surpassing all audience expectations on a daily basis and doing it effortlessly.

-I am Rush Limbaugh behind the Golden EIB microphone here at the Limbaugh Institute for Advanced Conservative Studies, and it's Friday.
+I am Rush Limbaugh behind the Golden EIB microphone here at the Limbaugh Institute for Advanced Conservative Studies and its Friday.

-Live from the Southern Command in Sunny South Florida.
+Live from the Southern Command in sunny South Florida, it's Open Line Friday.

 When we go to the phones, whatever it is you wish to discuss, feel free, ladies and gentlemen.

-Telephone number 800 282-2882, and the email address is Rush at EIBNet.com.
+Telephone number 800-282-2882, and the email address is rush at EIBnet.com.

 Massachusetts officials.

-Next month we'll begin distributing kits to heroin addicts that include medication to treat overdoses.
+Next month, we'll begin distributing kits to heroin addicts that include medication to treat overdoses.

-Uh and will be beneficial in a state where more people die from heroin than firearms.
+Advocates say that the kits will help treat overdoses quickly, safely, and without fear of addiction and will be beneficial in a state where more people die from heroin than firearms.

-Now that's not hard in Massachusetts, is it?
+Now, that's not hard in Massachusetts, is it?

-Are there any guns in Massachusetts?
+Are there any guns in Massachusetts other than law enforcement and the criminals?

 Single dose costs about 20 bucks.

-It's a remarkably safe drug, said Dr. Peter Moyer, the medical director for the Boston Fire Police and Emergency Medical Services.
+It's a remarkably safe drug, said Dr. Peter Moyer, the medical director for the Boston Fire, Police, and Emergency Medical Services.

 I've used gallons of it in my life to treat patients.